 4. Xiang Se

-Go.
-Like seriously.
-This is the most romantic place I found in Taipei and if you have one tinder date/other date/anniversary, make sure to go here.
-Here’s their Facebook
+This is the most romantic place we found in Taipei and if you have one tinder date/other date/anniversary, make sure to go here.

 Vibe: French romance on steroids.
-I went with the Tattooed Consultant.
-We sat outside and it was like a walking into a fairy-tale illustration with dim lights, a pebble-dash floor and delicate white chairs.
+We sat outside and it was like walking into a fairy-tale illustration with dim lights, a pebble-dash floor, and delicate white chairs.
 The most picturesque of the date spots in Taipei.

 The service was really thoughtful with staff telling us in detail about the wine and suggesting food.
-I felt special to be there.
+We felt special to be there.
 Make sure to book it in advance.

 Food and drink: Delicious.
 Rich and you could taste the quality ingredients.
-We had pizza bread appetizers, beef gnocci, chicken breast and a salted caramel dessert and drank rosé.
+We had pizza bread appetizers, beef gnocchi, chicken breast, and a salted caramel dessert and drank rosé.
 It was perfect.

-Price: $$$$ – This is one for the special occasion.
-Our combined bill was around $4000 NTD but worth it.
+Price: This is one for special occasions.
+Our combined bill was around $4000, but worth it.

 Romance Meter: 4.8/5 – Must visit